Find a DoctorPatient Portal

 Understanding Blepharitis: Causes and Types

-Blepharitis occurs when the eyelid margins become inflamed, often due to bacteria, clogged oil glands, or underlying skin conditions such as rosacea or seborrheic dermatitis.
-While not contagious, it can be persistent and uncomfortable without proper management.
+Blepharitis occurs when the eyelid margins become inflamed, often due to bacteria, an overgrowth of Demodex eyelash mites, clogged oil glands, or underlying skin conditions such as rosacea or seborrheic dermatitis.

 There are three main types:

 Affects the outer edge of the eyelids near the base of the eyelashes.
-It is often caused by bacterial buildup or dandruff-like flakes on the lashes.
+It is often associated with bacterial buildup or an overgrowth of Demodex mites—microscopic mites that live around the eyelashes.
+Demodex can leave cylindrical, dandruff-like debris called collarettes around the base of the lashes.

 Occurs when the oil-producing meibomian glands inside the eyelids become blocked or inflamed.
 This type is frequently linked with meibomian gland dysfunction (MGD) and skin conditions such as rosacea.